hotosm/fmtm/docs/dev/Production.md

 ### Making a hotfix

-- Sometimes fixes just can't wait to go through the development --> staging --> production cycle.
+- Sometimes fixes just can't wait to go through the dev --> staging --> production cycle.
 We need the fix now!

 - In this case, a `hotfix` can be made directly to the `main` branch: